 Glen and Nik stayed by the door, and turned the main light out.
 Glen called out “Kingswood, if you are here, let us know’ He started taking photos on my phone, hoping to catch anything.
 It could have been my imagination, but I swear, after about 2 minutes, it felt like someone brushed the back of my neck.
 Not just a breeze, but actual fingers running along the nape of my neck.
 Nik was standing with Glen, and also taking pictures, and Nik, who is a non-believer, said that he could see bright, circle lights dancing around near the top of my head, and darting down towards the floor.
 One of the photos does show one of these light circles.
 It was weird, I 100% felt something on my neck, but I never felt scared.
 Who knows!
 It could have just been in our minds, but i like to think it was the permanent residents of the Mermaid Inn telling me that I was welcome there.

 I absolutely loved our stay at The Mermaid Inn, and would go as far to say that is my favourite UK hotel to stay in to date.
+It is probably the most famous of the hotels in Rye.
 I just adored it and felt like I was home.
 The Inn is also one of the only places in the centre of Rye to have its own car park, which is perfect for guests.
 The staff are all fantastic.
 Friendly, full of stories and eager to make your stay amazing.
 Both Nik and I really felt that you could feel how passionate the staff were about their work place, and all 41 members of staff have been at The Mermaid for many years.
 Their local knowledge is so helpful.
-I would say in summary, The Mermaid Inn is a place full of stories, history, atmosphere and comfort.
-It is perfectly located for exploring Rye and the surrounding areas, and you can guarantee a warm welcome.
+I would say in summary, The Mermaid Inn Rye is a place full of stories, history, atmosphere and comfort.
+It is perfectly located for exploring Rye and the surrounding areas of East Sussex, and you can guarantee a warm welcome.
 I hope to return early next year for another stay.

 Prices for a nights stay at The Mermaid Inn start at around £140 – £220, depending on what room you wish to stay in.
 Details of prices can be found here.